 1. What is the mission of the AAWC, and who can join?

-The Association for the Advancement of Wound Care (AAWC) exists to be the leader in interdisciplinary wound healing and tissue preservation.
+The Association for the Advancement of Wound Care (AAWC) exists to be the leader in interprofessional wound healing and tissue preservation.
 Our organization encourages everyone involved in the care and healing of wounds, including patients themselves, to join in our mission.

 2. Does AAWC offer certification?